Hi friend and Welcome!

 - Works with Mac, Logic, Garage band, iPad, iChat, etc.

 - Monitors with no latency, no background noise.
+What is latency?

 - Solid build and good stand.
 Works after multiple drops according to one.
 One lad even said you could use it as a hammer (Hank Hill voice), and he was being serious.
 Lol.
 The point is that it’s built Ford tough baby.